SShrike/rustty/README.md

 - User input prompts. ✗
 - Windows support. ✗

+There is a [tracking issue][ti] for these which may be more up-to-date.

 ## Installation

 Add the following to your `Cargo.toml` under the dependencies section: